FlowModelingControl/flowtorch/README.md

 # to uninstall flowTorch, run
 pip3 uninstall flowtorch
 ```

-The repository contains a collection of examples as part of the documentation.
-To open the [Jupyter labs](https://jupyter.org/), navigate to `./docs/source/notebooks` and run `jupyter lab`.
-Note that to execute some of the notebooks, the corresponding datasets are required.
-The datasets can be downloaded [here](https://cloudstorage.tu-braunschweig.de/getlink/fiUZaFzUuyX5SsAX8mh75rZJ/datasets_20_07_2021.tar.gz).
+To get an overview of what *flowTorch* can do for you, have a look at the [online documentation](https://flowmodelingcontrol.github.io/flowtorch-docs/1.0/index.html).
+The examples presented in the online documentation are also contained in this repository.
+In fact, the documentation is a static version of several [Jupyter labs](https://jupyter.org/) with start-to-end analyses.
+If you are interested in an interactive version of one particular example, navigate to `./docs/source/notebooks` and run `jupyter lab`.
+Note that to execute some of the notebooks, the **corresponding datasets are required**.
+The datasets can be downloaded [here](https://cloudstorage.tu-braunschweig.de/getlink/fiYBqV7Qq1cAxLBsxQpPBvsw/datasets_15_10_2021.tar.gz) (~2.5GB).
 Download the data into a directory of your choice and navigate into that directory.
 To extract the archive, run:
 ```
-tar xzf datasets_20_07_2021.tar.gz
+tar xzf datasets_15_10_2021.tar.gz
 ```
 To tell *flowTorch* where the datasets are located, define the `FLOWTORCH_DATASETS` environment variable:
 ```